ipbc-dev/bittube-miner/doc/FAQ.md

 ## Virus Protection Alert

 Some virus protection software flags the miner binary as *malware*.
 This is a false positive — the software does not contain any malware (and since it is open source, you can verify that yourself!)
-If your antivirus software flags **ipbc-miner**, it will likely move it to its quarantine area.
-You may have to whitelist **ipbc-miner** in your antivirus.
+If your antivirus software flags **bittube-miner**, it will likely move it to its quarantine area.
+You may have to whitelist **bittube-miner** in your antivirus.